-Many women wonder if working up until their pregnancy due date is safe for their health and the health of their unborn child.
-The answer is not the same for all pregnant women, because all pregnancies are different.
-There are several factors to consider when choosing when to leave work on maternity leave, but the most important is overall health.
+You may be wondering if working up until your pregnancy due date is safe for your health and the health of your unborn child.
+The answer is not the same for everyone, because all pregnancies are different.
+There are several factors to consider when choosing when to leave work and go on maternity leave, but the most important consideration is your overall health.

 How long is your maternity leave?

-Some women choose to stick it out at work as long as possible because maternity leave starts as soon as they leave work during pregnancy.
-If you have only 6 to 8 weeks off for maternity leave, it may be impossible to send the last 6 weeks of pregnancy at home just waiting for the baby to arrive.
-As long as work does not include heavy lifting, sitting for long periods, frequent squatting, chemicals or intense stress, there is no reason to take off early to protect the baby.
+You may choose to stick it out at work for as long as possible if maternity leave starts as soon as you leave work during your pregnancy.
+If you have only 6 to 8 weeks off for maternity leave, it may be difficult to spend the last 6 weeks of pregnancy at home just waiting for the baby to arrive.
+As long as work does not include heavy lifting, sitting for long periods, frequent squatting, chemicals, or intense stress, there is no reason to take off early to protect the baby.

 How is your overall health?

-If there have been no complications during the pregnancy, there is no reason to leave work before labor begins.
-Many women choose to stay at work until the day before a scheduled C-section, schedule induction or the moment their water breaks.
+If there have been no complications during your pregnancy, there is no reason to leave work before labor begins.
+Many moms choose to stay at work until the day before a scheduled C-section, scheduled induction, or even until the moment their water breaks.
 As long as you have the permission of your attending obstetrician, feel free to continue going to work.